Skip to content

 Daylight is shortening and the days are already feeling a little nippy.
 Autumn has arrived and Gardeners' thoughts are turning to planning the Autumn Winter garden.

 There is so much information on the internet about what seeds to sow and what plants are suitable for Autumn and Winter.
-Here I will try to highlight and distil some of the important considerations in the planning process that work for me on the Balcony!
+Here I will highlight and distil some of the important considerations in the planning process that work for me on the Balcony!

 Check Your Garden Growing Zone

 I have made every mistake in the book over my years gardening in backyards and now my Balcony and possibly the most have been made here because the conditions are quite different from my ground-dwelling garden days!
-Plants that are not in their optimum environment are likely to be stressed and more susceptible to succumb to pests and diseases.
-In Australia, the zones are mainly divided into warm temperate, cool temperate, tropical and subtropical and arid (the first 4 being the most populated areas of Australia and I’ll focus on these).
+Plants not in their optimum environment are likely to be stressed and more susceptible to pests and diseasesIn Australia, the zones are mainly divided into warm temperate, cool temperate, tropical, subtropical and arid (the first 4 being the most populated areas of Australia, and I’ll focus on these).

 You will find much commentary at the start of seasons about what “seeds to sow now”, “what plants to plant now”.